Where To Stay In Chiang Mai: Our Favorite Areas & Hotels 2022

-Chiang Mai, Thailand’s second-largest city, is a cultural capital and has so much to offer.
+Chiang Mai, Thailand’s second-largest city, is a cultural center and has so much to offer.
 From stunning and historical temples to street food with fresh ingredients that you can’t find anywhere else in the world, this destination has it all.

 To make your vacation planning easier, this guide will help you decide where to stay in Chiang Mai during your Thailand vacation.

+Here we’ve compiled a list of all the best places in and around Chang Mai.
 We’ll go through the areas that best suit travelers, whether you want something upscale or you want to tuck away and take in the local culture.

 Where to Stay in Chiang Mai, Thailand

 If you’re in a hurry, let’s uncover the best place to stay in Chiang Mai.
 The most entertaining and convenient area to stay in Chiang Mai is the Old City.

 While a lot has changed since the pandemic started, it is still the hub to enjoy the night markets and main attractions the city has to offer.

 In addition, this is where most tours start and where you’ll be able to find red cards or tuk-tuk to go anywhere around Chiang Mai.